Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.40.2 04/26/2019 =
+* TWEAK: Update the user agent to match the extension plugin info request.

 = 8.40.1 04/25/2019 =
 * TWEAK: Tweak to expiration of cached extension update checks.
 * DEV: Reverse change to composer.json.